UCAS Code: Combined Honours only – see combinations tab|Duration: 3 years|Full Time|Creative Campus

 Potential career prospects after completing this course include Recording engineer, Recording Producer, Sound Designer, Sound Programming, Live Sound Engineer.

-Work placement opportunities include music studios and festivals, gaming companies, etc.
+Work placement opportunities include music studios and festivals, gaming companies, etc. This is most likely to take place in the final year of study and will enhance the employability of all students.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.